balazs-keszthelyi-technolynx/bootgen.github.io/src/docs/installation.md

 dotnet run
 ```

-Now if you navigate to https://localhost:5001 you will see the default Vue.js application.
+Now if you navigate to https://localhost:5001 you will see a login screen.

 While working with this template you might also run the server and the client separately, by running the `dotnet run` command in the WebProject and the `npm run serve` in the WebProject/ClientApp folder.